Welcome to the Technische Hochschule Nürnberg – Your exchange semester begins here!

 Application deadlines

-• Deadline for application for the following winter semester: 15 June of that year
+• Deadline for application for the following winter semester: 31 May of the year

-• Deadline for application for the following summer semester: 15 December of the year
+• Deadline for application for the following summer semester: 30 November of the preceding year

 Unfortunately, applications received after the deadline can not be considered.